bi-tm/express-nedb-rest/README.md

 You can start it with command ```node test/test.js```.
 It creates an express HTTP server and provides a `index.html` as web frontend.
 This frontend contains a formular, where you can fill in HTTP method, url and body text.
-You can execute the different HTTP methods (GET,POST,PUT,DELETE) and you will see the response content.
+You can execute the different HTTP methods (GET, POST, PUT, DELETE) and you will see the response content.

 ![screenshot](/test/screenshot.png)

 ## API schema

-The module can be conneceted to multiple NeDB data storages, which are called *collections*.
+The module can be connected to multiple NeDB data storages, which are called *collections*.
-Each CRUD command is a combination of a HTTP method (GET,POST,PUT,DELETE), URL and HTTP-body.
+Each [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) command is a combination of a HTTP method (GET, POST, PUT, DELETE), URL and HTTP-body.
 The following table gives a quick overview of possible commands.

 | URL              | Method | Notes                                                          |